-An app is designed to help Veterans aged 45-60 to access local activities to reduce isolation.
+A coffee morning is designed to help spouses and partners to access local activities and reduce isolation.
 They are the direct beneficiaries.
-The indirect beneficiaries are the rest of the Veteran's family, due to the increased wellbeing of the Veteran and the wider impact this may have.
+The indirect beneficiaries are the rest of the immediate family including the children and serving partner, who experience increased wellbeing as a result.